cao5zy/py_mongo_initialization/README.md

 # Initializing the data in mongo db container

-This is a repository for a docker image to facilitate the data in mongo db.
+This is a repository for a docker image to facilitate the process of initializing data in mongo db.

 # Docker command
 In docker command, it can be used as following: